EvoStream/ems_quick_start_guide/_posts/2016-01-01-ems-quick-start-guide-linux.md

 ### A.	(Depricated) Linux Archive Installation

-1. Download the EMS tarball at [Release 1.7.1 Archives](http://tarballs.evostream.com/release/4491/)
+1. Download the EMS tarball at the [Release 1.7.1 Archives](http://tarballs.evostream.com/release/4491/)
 2. Extract the **.tar.gz** file to install the EMS at a directory of your choice.